mertens3d/SitecoreToolbarScriptlets/Readme.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+## Standards and Conventions
+1. Use a single space between methods.

 ## Known Issues

 If intellisense stops working on browser.tabs.Tab, simply restart visual studio